ianmartinez/laikawm/README.md

 A lightweight compositor for Wayland that is inspired by many lightweight window managers written for X, particularly IceWM and Fluxbox, but with a focus on modern features, such as HiDPI support and window snapping.

 ## Status
 LaikaWM is currently under development.
+All screenshots are mockups.

 ![Screenshot](https://raw.githubusercontent.com/ianmartinez/laikawm/master/LaikaWmMockup.png)